sahilrajput03/learn-electron/project1/README.md

 **Todos:**

 - [x] Switch window to frontend every 1 hour to get feedback on progress.
-- TODO: I can minimise or switch back to previous window after giving the feedback.
+- TODO: I can minimise or switch back to previous window after giving the feedback using the submit button and only after the response is submitted successfuly.
+- TODO: Get feedback on the entire day about my feedback so I can know my psychology of working throughout the day.

 I created this project via below command: